phosxd/MC-Shard/README.md

 Provides essential functionality for the add-on.
 Cannot be disabled.

 **Commands:**
-- `/shard`: Open the Shard menu.
+- `/shard`: Shard info.
 - `/module`: Configure a module.
 - `/eval`: Run TypeScript code in an uncontrolled environment.
 Intended for developer use only.
-- `/discord`: Get the Shard Discord invite.
-(This will be editable to be any Discord you want).
+- `/discord`: Get the Discord invite.
+Link can be changed in settings.

 ## `util`: